SIX Swiss Exchange: Scoach

+AsiaNext

+In 2021, SIX Group established AsiaNext, a digital asset exchange for institutions, as a joint venture with SBI Digital Asset Holdings.
+In 2023, AsiaNext has received a license as a Recognized Market Operator (RMO) by the Monetary Authority of Singapore.

 Headquarters

 Headquarters were moved to Selnaustrasse in 2002.
-In 2017, they moved again to the Hard Turm Park in Zurich West.
+In 2017, they moved again to the Hard Turm Park in Zürich-West.

 Technological advances

-For the first time in the world, in 1962, an exchange TV broadcast was introduced in Basel and Zurich.
+For the first time in the world, in 1962, an exchange TV broadcast was introduced in Basel and Zürich.
 Banks started to use computers, while exchanges followed more hesitantly.
-In 1964, Telekurs was mandated by the Zurich stock exchange to investigate how computer technologies could be used on the exchange.
+In 1964, Telekurs was mandated by the Zürich stock exchange to investigate how computer technologies could be used on the exchange.
 Only in the 1980s did computers finally find their way into exchanges.
-On 8 December 1995, the electronic trading of foreign stock was introduced, on 2 August 1996 that of Swiss stock and options.
+On 8 December 1995, an advanced electronic system for the processing of foreign stock in the domestic exchange market was introduced, on 2 August 1996 that of Swiss stock and options.
 Finally, on 16 August 1996, bonds were also electronically traded and the trading floor was discontinued.

 On 3 December 2020, SIX Swiss Exchange, in collaboration with the Bank for International Settlements and Swiss National Bank, completed a wholesale central bank digital currency proof-of-concept on a distributed digital asset platform.

 Other services

-SIX Swiss Exchange is part of the SIX Group, which provides a number of other financial infrastructure services in Switzerland.
-These include clearing, acting as central counterparty, custody services, market data services, share registry, payment services, and running the real-time gross settlement (RTGS) system on behalf of the central bank of Switzerland, the Swiss National Bank.
+SIX Swiss Exchange is part of the SIX Group, which provides a number of other financial market infrastructure services in Switzerland.
+SIX Group is divided into four business units: Securities Services, Markets, Banking Services and Financial Information.
+These business units include services like clearing, acting as central counterparty, custody services, market data services, share registry, payment services, and running the real-time gross settlement (RTGS) system on behalf of the central bank of Switzerland, the Swiss National Bank.